icpc/ccs-specs/Contest_API.md

 #### Access restrictions at WF

-For clients with the `public` role, the scoreboard will not include information from judgements of submissions received after the scoreboard has been frozen until it has been thawed.
+For clients with the `public` or `team` role, the scoreboard will not include teams that are in any group that is hidden, nor information from judgements of submissions received after the scoreboard has been frozen until it has been thawed.

 #### Example